openbmc/openbmc-test-automation/CONTRIBUTING.md

         # Right
         ```
-    -   Please use proper English punction:
+    -   Please use proper English punctuation:
         -   Capitalize the first word in the sentence or phrase.
         -   End sentences (or stand-alone phrases) with a period.

-    -   Do not keep commented out code in your program.
+    -   Do not keep commented-out code in your program.
 Instead, remove it
         entirely.
 -   Robot Template Test Cases
     -   Follow this format for Robot template test cases:

         Note: Documentation, Tags and Template lines are all required and should be coded in the order shown.
         ```
         Test Case Name